Europe’s coolest new destination spa: Greece’s Euphoria Retreat

 Euphoria Retreat is the 11-year, no-expense-spared dream of Marina Efraimoglou, who was the chairwoman of a Greek bank before a cancer diagnosis made her rethink life and retrain in traditional Chinese medicine.

 You know that bit in spa consultations when you play up your kale addiction and pretend you’re borderline teetotal?
 It doesn’t wash in these parts.
 Instead, they go straight to the source: your blood.
-In the 3GL test, a pinprick of your blood is analysed for levels of glucose (sugar in the bloodstream), glycogen (sugars stored in the liver) and glutathione (the gladiator of antioxidants), the three key biomarkers of metabolic health.
+In the 3GL test, a pinprick of your blood is analysed for levels glutathione (the gladiator of antioxidants).

 Mine showed I was low in antioxidants, which play an important role in burning fat.
 So my plan concentrated on antioxidant-rich foods, including pineapples and oranges.
 Probably not unrelated, I also needed to lose two kilos.